Rijswijk Textile Biennial 2017

 A metres-high tapestry that tells the story of protest, while having right at its centre a stray dog made famous by social media and choosing the side of the protestors.

 Politics and art, bound to each other by threads.
 Thread – that which literally binds.
-The installation Collective Strings in the forecourt of Museum Rijswijk will grow through the participation of visitors.
+The installation Collective Strings in the garden of Museum Rijswijk will grow through the participation of visitors.
 Kilometres of colourful strings will take to the air, become entangled and create a transparent work of art.
 The public will do the performing, while the choreography is free-style.

 The Textile Biennials at Museum Rijswijk have grown into internationally renowned exhibitions in the world of fibre art.
 This fifth biennial is no exception.
 The selected artists are at the forefront in their innovative uses of fibre and textile to express powerful messages with potent imagery.